Wine and Chocolate in Guayaquil: The Coastal Gourmet Trail Most Travelers Miss (2026)

 📍 Location: Samborondón, Guayaquil’s upscale suburb

-💲 Estimated cost: $30–$60 USD per person depending on the venue and duration.
+💲 Estimated cost: $30–$60 USD per person, depending on venue and duration.

-5. Take a Private Gourmet Day Trip: Wine, Chocolate, and Coastal Views
+5. Splurge on a Private Gourmet Day Trip: Wine, Chocolate, and Coastal Views

 💲 Estimated cost: $150–$250 USD per person for a full-day private tour with transport, guide, and tastings included.